Nexmo/station/_documentation/stitch/in-app-voice/call-statuses.md

 - **failed**: The call failed before reaching the destination
 - **complete**: The call is completed successfully

-These statuses are valid for all 1:1 call combinations such as (IP-IP, IP - PSTN, PSTN - IP, etc...).
+These statuses are valid for all 1:1 call combinations such as (IP to IP, IP to PSTN, PSTN to IP).

 ## Disclaimer